Understanding verbal abuse

 • Improve your understanding: Take the time to learn more about verbal abuse, what it can look like and how to avoid it in your relationships.

-• Aim for healthy disagreement: There are many strategies you can use for effective communication to resolve conflict, without resorting to verbal abuse.
+• Learn about healthy communication techniques: There are many strategies for effective communication that can resolve conflict without resorting to verbal abuse.

-• Talk about it: Discussing your concerns with a trusted friend, healthcare professional, or a qualified counsellor can be the start of changing this behaviour
+• Talk about it: Discussing your concerns with a trusted friend, healthcare professional, or qualified counsellor can be the start of changing this behaviour.
+As a first step, reach out to a free helpline like MensLine Australia 1300 78 99 78 or speak to your GP.

 Further reading

-If you’re experiencing family or domestic violence you can call MensLine Australia on 1300 78 99 78, or visit 1800RESPECT.
+If you are impacted by family or domestic violence you can call MensLine Australia on 1300 78 99 78, or visit 1800RESPECT.

 More from domestic and family violence